 - For fastest and longest lasting results in fighting acne, spend your money on an acne treatment system like Exposed Skin Care.

 Supplement Makers Usually Aren’t in the Business to Help You Get Well

 There are actually some supplement makers who are in the business of providing nutritional supplements and herbs just because they believe they are the missing link in healthcare.
 Ethical Formulas, for example, really is ethical.
 The Life Extension Institute, really does care about providing high-quality supplements that can help you live longer and live better.

 The creepy infomercial gurus, however, really don’t care about whether you get better or not, as long as your credit care information works.

 Let’s look at a not-so-hypothetical acne supplement for which you might be asked to pay as much as $99.99 a month.
-The formulator at Get Rich Fast, Inc., knows that vitamin B5 (which is also known as pantothenic) really can sometimes help the growth of skin.
+The formulator at Get Rich Fast, Inc., knows that vitamin B5 (which is also known as pantothenic acid) really can sometimes help the growth of skin2.
 Those times are when skin cells are cultured in test tubes, but the company can say that that it helps heal acne because adding B5 to cultures of skin cells increased the rate at which they released collagen, and collagen helps support healing of skin underneath acne scars.
 Whether B5 really helps support healing of acne scars there’s no way of knowing, but your company lawyers (if you are in the USA) would tell your spokesman that he has a First Amendment Right to express an opinion that it does.